Crade47/Crade47/README.md

 - 📚 Learning Rust 🦀, Kotlin 🤖, and expanding my knowledge of GoLang 🟦, Typescript 💙.
 - 🏗️ Working on building architectural concepts, including microservices and serverless architecture.
 - 🚀 Exploring DevOps practices to streamline development processes and improve deployment automation.
-- 📝 Writing technical articles on Medium to share insights and experiences with the community.

 ## 🧰 &nbsp;MyToolbox
 <div style="display: inline-flex;gap: 0.5rem;">